 Community Concerns:

-Guadalupe Mountains and Carlsbad Caverns are both granted special air quality and visibility protections due to the Clean Air Act of 1970; despite this there are nitrogen dioxide (NO2) plumes that could be affecting vegetation health within the parks.
+Guadalupe Mountains and Carlsbad Caverns are both granted special air quality and visibility protections due to the Clean Air Act of 1970; despite this, there are nitrogen dioxide (NO2) plumes that could be affecting vegetation health within the parks.

-The national parks have observed decreased precipitation and increased temperatures which can affect vegetation health through high water loss.
+These national parks have observed decreased precipitation and increased temperatures which can affect vegetation health through high water loss.

 The effects of the drought in the southwestern United States and NO2 plumes on vegetation health are not yet quantified, making it difficult to take proper actions toward preserving the pristine environments of the national parks for the local tourism economy and the enjoyment of future generations.